Top 3 Products & Services

 Photoshop Graphics Suite

-By Howard Grill
+By

-A few weeks ago, I wrote about a quick 'trick' I had discovered on the internet that would allow Photoshop CS3 to be installed under Windows XP SP1 (CS3 will normally abort the installation unless SP2 is in place) using a registry hack.
+A few weeks ago, I wrote about a quick I had discovered on the internet that would allow Photoshop CS3 to be installed under Windows XP SP1 (CS3 will normally abort the installation unless SP2 is in place) using a registry hack.
 I initially thought that CS3 was working perfectly, but ultimately found a few unexpected problems of the large variety.

 First, I found that Bridge CS3 would stall and get sluggish....but that didn't worry me too much as Adobe, on their own website, has official knowledge base papers reporting the problems with Bridge CS3 and very large files, such as the ones I tend to have.
 I just used Bridge CS2, which has never given me a problem generating thumbnails from large files.
 Again, I was sure this had nothing to do with the aforementioned 'trick' installation, as the problem was reported on the internet as well as receiving official Adobe mention.